 - Company email address – Provide a valid and active email address you use for business, not your email.

 - Preferred User ID – It must have 8 to 20 alphanumeric characters, starting with an alphabet.
 You can’t use any special character except for underscores (_).
 Re-enter your user ID in the following field to confirm it.

 When you’re done, double-check your information, type in the code shown on the page, and click the Submit button.

-2. Activate your online account.
+4. Activate your online account

-Check your inbox and Spam folder for a message from the SSS.
+Check your inbox and spam folder for a message from the SSS.

 Click the provided link for your My.SSS account activation.
 This will take you to an online form where you’ll provide your authorized signatory’s SSS number, complete name, and email address.

-If you’re a single proprietor, you are the sole signatory (Be sure to check the Single Proprietor box), which means you should enter your own data.
+If you’re a single proprietor, you are the sole signatory (Be sure to check the Single Proprietor box), which means you should enter your data.

-Check the “I accept the Terms and Conditions” box and then click the Submit button.
+I accept the Terms of the Service box and then click the Submit button.

 You’ll see a notification that your registration application has been sent to the SSS for validation and that you’ll receive an email regarding the validation results.